Snow removal: Clearing by municipalities

 The windrows created by the plows in residential areas often block driveways and imprison parked cars.
 The snow pushed there by any plow is a dense, packed version of "normal" fallen snow.
 When the temperatures are significantly below freezing this packed snow takes some of the characteristics of solid ice.
 Its removal is nearly impossible without mechanical means.
 Recently, windrows created in residential neighborhoods by city operated snow plows have resulted in the snow plow operators being assaulted by angry homeowners.

 The largest roads and highways are the first to be cleared; roads with steep hills or other dangers are also often a priority.
 Streets used by buses and other mass transit are also often given higher priorities.
 It often takes many hours, or even days, to cover every street in a city.
 In some places, a snow emergency will be declared, where automobile owners are instructed to remove their vehicles from the street (or one side of a street).
 If cars are in the way when the plows come around, they may be hauled away by tow trucks.
 Some communities have standing snow emergency rules in winter, in which vehicles may not be parked on streets overnight, whether it snows or not.
 After smaller snow storms only main roads are cleared while residential ones are left to be melted by passing traffic.
 Decisions on immediate removal versus "natural melting" can be hard to make because the inconvenience to citizens and the economy in general must be weighed against the immediate effect on the snow removal budget at that particular moment in the season.

+It is estimated that Canada spends $1 billion annually on snow removal.
 In large cities with heavy snowfalls like Montreal and Ottawa, the snow clearing expense for each season is an important part of the seasonal public works budget and each snow storm provokes a major logistical operation involving thousands of employees working in shifts 24 hours a day.
 The effort can vary greatly depending on the amount of snow.
 Montreal gets about 225 cm of snow each winter and spends more than $158 million Canadian (2013) each year to remove it.
 Toronto, with about 50 per cent more population and 28 per cent more road surface, gets only 125 cm of snow a year and spends about half that.
-The higher cost in Montreal is due to the need to perform "snow removal" as opposed to simple "snow clearing" necessitated by both the high snowfall amounts and fewer melting days.
+The higher cost in Montreal is due to the need to perform "snow removal" (the loading stage where snow is hauled away) consistently, necessitated by both the higher snowfall amounts and fewer melting days there, as opposed to simple "snow clearing" that usually suffices in other cities with less snowfall.